aikhe/katha-legacy/README.md

 # **Katha**

 A vault system to keep me from **completely losing my mind**.
-This is a simple and neat inventory management system where I can store everything that matters, *so I can stay present and not spiral into insanity**.
+This is a simple and neat inventory management system where I can store everything that matters, *so I can stay present and not spiral into insanity*.
 "Katha" means **"created by the mind"**, which means it's up to me to turn thoughts into reality… or at least attempt to.

+---

 ### Tech Stack: